Ashraf-Algumaei/predict-customer-churn/README.md

 ## Project Description
 This project utilizes Machine Learning to identify credit card customers that are most likely to churn.
 The project includes all the EDA and feature engineering required to create and train the models.
 Two models are exported under '/models' directory that use Random Forest Classifier and Logistic Regression.
 In addition, model evaluation results and scores are available under '/images/result'.
-This project all contains complete testing and logging that can be found in 'churn_script_logging_and_tests' file.
+This project all contains complete testing and logging that can be found in `churn_script_logging_and_tests` file.

 ## Running Files
 Below are the complete steps for running the files in this project: